Denelezh 2.0, a transitional version

 - A Java project, using the Wikidata Toolkit (0.8.0), to extract data from Wikidata weekly JSON dumps.
 It generates several CSV files in a format intended to be easily loaded into a relational database.

-- A PHP script, which purpose is to generate SQL queries.
+- A PHP script, which purpose is to generate and execute SQL queries.
 These queries load the data from the CSV files into a MySQL database and compute it (in summary, it aggregates the data for the multidimensional analysis).

 - A website, to display the data.